cespare/gost/README.md

 Timers are for measuring the elapsed time of some operation.
 These are more complex than the other kinds of stats.
 For each timer key, gost records the following metrics during each flush period:

-* `timer.count`: the number of timer calls that have been recorded (scaled for the sample rate)
+* `timer.count`: the number of timer calls that have been recorded
 * `timer.rate`: the rate at which timer calls came in, per second
 * `timer.min`, `timer.max`: the min and max values of the timer during the flush interval
 * `timer.mean`, `timer.median`, `timer.stdev`: the mean, median, and standard deviation, respectively, of